VASELINE, ointment, 100 g, tube/jar

 • for dressing purposes: tube of 100 gram

-• as lubricant (for the autoclave cover): tube of 50 gram
+• as a lubricant (for the autoclave cover): tube of 50 gram

 Instructions for use